Senipah/VBA-Better-Array/docs/api/methods/CopyWithin.md

 : Optional

 Description
-: The index at which to end copying elements from. `CopyWithin` copies up to but not including `endIndex`.
-If negative, `endIndex` will be counted from the end.
+: The index at which to end copying elements from. `CopyWithin` copies up to but not including `EndIndex`.
+If negative, `EndIndex` will be counted from the end.
-If `endIndex` is omitted, `CopyWithin` will copy until the last index (default to the array's `Length` property).
+If `EndIndex` is omitted, `CopyWithin` will copy until the last index (default to the array's `Length` property).

 ### Returns